 Besides avoiding the missteps listed here, the best way to protect your business is to have a signed agreement.
 And you should call it an “Independent Contractor Agreement” so there’s no question about the intent of the relationship.
 The agreement should specify how much you’re going to pay, and under what terms.
 It should also specify an end date, or at least tie the end of the contract to the completion of a specific project.
 For a sample agreement and other information on classification, click here.

 Additionally, before any work begins, you should receive a Form W-9 from your contractor.
-Then, when you’re ready to file your 1099-MISC forms, look no further than efile4Biz.
+Then, you will need to file a 1099-NEC for the year if you have paid an independent contractor $600 or more for services.
+The 1099-NEC will be used beginning in calendar year 2020, replacing the 1099-MISC*.
+When you’re ready to file your 1099-NEC forms, look no further than efile4Biz.
 It’s the fastest, easiest way to get copies of the forms to your contractors and electronically file with the IRS.

 *1099-MISC forms are still in use by the IRS; however, they are no longer used for independent contractor payments.